linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume III/Term Structure Modeling/Static Term Structure Modeling in Discrete and Continuous Time.md

 A deterministic approach to the term structure of interest rates (or simply, the term structure) may be appropriately thought of as a static modeling approach.
 This is distinguished from a dynamic model of term structure.
 The chief distinction is that in a static term structure model, no accommodation is made of the course of interest rates over time.
 On the other hand, a dynamic model explicitly incorporates how interest rates change over time and therefore needs to admit a notion of uncertainty in considering the future course of interest rates.
 The following discussion will concentrate on static models.
 First, we address a taxonomy for term structure models in some additional detail.

-# INTRODUCTION TO TERM STRUCTURE MODELING
+## INTRODUCTION TO TERM STRUCTURE MODELING

 The term structure of interest rates (or term structure) is simply a price or yield relationship among a set of securities that differ only in the timing of their cash flows or their term until maturity.
 These securities invariably have a specified set of other attributes in common so that the study of the term relationship is meaningful.

 It is common to think of the term structure as consisting of the current-coupon U.S. Treasury issues only.
 This restriction is not necessary since it is possible to define other term structures derived from other securities.
-For exam- ple, it is meaningful to define the term structure of sets of coupon or principal Treasury strips.
+For example, it is meaningful to define the term structure of sets of coupon or principal Treasury strips.
 Other examples include off-the-run Treasury issues, agency debentures, LIBOR/interest-rate swaps, or the notes of single-A rated banks and finance companies.
 The set of securities used to define a term structure is called the reference set.
 A market sector (sometimes referred to as a market or a sector) consists of all those instruments described by a specific term structure.
 There is the market sector of coupon or principal Treasury strips, off-the-run Treasuries, agency debentures, interest-rate swaps, and single-A rated banks and finance companies, and so forth.
 Very often, the reference set for a market sector may have restrictions on the structure (noncallable only), liquidity (recent issues only), or price (close to par only) of the securities that make up the set.

 The relationship expressed by the term structure is traditionally the par-coupon yield relationship, hence the terminology: yield curve.
 This also is not a necessary restriction.
 In general, the term structure could be the discount function, the spot-yield curve, or some other expression of the price or yield relationship between the securities.
 Given the widespread usage of the (par) yield curve for the Treasury market, it is not surprising that many market sectors are defined from a reference set derived from the Treasury market.
 For example, the reference set that defines the agency debenture market is a set of yield spreads to the on-the-run Treasuries, so that a 5-year debenture issued by an agency may be priced at par to yield 15 basis points more than the current 5-year Treasury issue.
 If the Treasury issue is trading at a  $6.60\%$  yield to maturity, the par priced agency issue has a  $6.75\%$  coupon.
 By inference, from the spread quote of 15 basis points, the reference yield for the 5-year term is  $6.75\%$ .
 Similar statements can be made for the interest-rate swap and the corporate bond markets.